 Field Name Description Locality The meaning of locality varies by country.
 Generally a locality is a village in rural areas or it may be a suburb in urban areas.
 When used, a locality typically appears on the last line of the address with the postcode.
-African and Middle East countries do not use a locality or equivalent as part of an address.
-However there is no penalty if state/province is used in input address.
-ARE (United Arab Emirates)-Not used BHR (Bahrain)-Not used EGY (Egypt)-Not used IRQ (Iraq)-Not used JOR (Jordan)-Not used KWT (Kuwait)-Not used LBN (Lebanon)-Not used OMN (Oman)-Not used QAT (Qatar)-Not used SAU (Saudi Arabia)-Not used VNM (Vietnam)-Not used YEM (Yemen)-Not used NumberOfCandidateRanges Indicates the number of ranges of which the candidate is a member.
+ABW (Aruba)-Not used BLZ (Belize)-Not used BMU (Bermuda)-Not used BOL (Bolivia)-Not used BRB (Barbados)-Not used BRB (Barbados)-Not used DOM (Dominican Republic)-Not used DOM (Dominican Republic)-Not used ECU (Ecuador)-Not used ECU (Ecuador)-Not used HND (Honduras)-Not used JAM (Jamaica)-Not used KNA (St Kitts and Nevis)-Not used NIC (Nicaragua)-Not used PAN (Panama)-Not used PER (Peru)-Not used NIC (Nicaragua)-Not used SUR (Suriname)-Not used TTO (Trinidad and Tobago)-Not used NumberOfCandidateRanges Indicates the number of ranges of which the candidate is a member.
 A candidate may be a part of multiple ranges if the candidate is a street instead of a building.
 To specify the number of ranges to return for each candidate, use the Maximum ranges per candidate option.
 NumberOfRangeUnits Indicates the number of units included in the range.
 A unit is an address within a building, such as an apartment or office suite.
 To specify the number of units to return for each range, use the Maximum units per range option.
 PostalCode The postal code for the address.
 The format of the postcode varies by country.
 Postcode data is not available for every country.

-PostalCode.Addon The second part of a postcode.
+Field Name Description PostalCode.Addon The second part of a postcode.
 This field is not used by most countries.
 PreAddress Miscellaneous information that appears before the street name.

-Field Name Descripti ion PrivateMailbox This field is s not currently used.
-SegmentCode is the Jush D that identifies a street segment.
-In Japan, this to code.
-A Jusho Code is a point ID that a unique address.
-SegmentParity Indicates v which side of the street has odd numbers.
-L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince Countries databases of an address used in it.
-ARE (Ur.
-BHR (Ba.
-EGY (Eg. IRQ (Iran.
-JOR (Jo.
-KWT (Kr.
-LBN (Le.
-OMN (O. QAT (Qa.
-SAU (Sa.
-YEM (Ye. ing of State/Province varies by country. in the Africa, Middle East, and Latin America do not use a state/province or equivalent as part ess.
-However there is no penalty if state/province input address. hited Arab Emirates)-Not used ahrain)-Not used gypt)-Not used qy-Not used rdan)-Not used uwait)-Not used banon)-Not used eman)-Not used atar)-Not used eman)-Not used emen)-Not used emen)-Not used emen)-Not used StreetDataType geocode the database in that the database on.
-The default It search order rank of the database used to ne address.
-A value of "1" indicates that the s first in the default search order, "2" indicates tabase is second in the default search order, and It database search order is specified in the ent Console.

-Field Name Description StreetName For most countries, this contains the street name.
+PrivateMailbox This field is not currently used.
+SegmentCode A unique ID that identifies a street segment.
+In Japan, this is the Jusho code.
+A Jusho Code is a point ID that represents a unique address.
+SegmentParity Indicates which side of the street has odd numbers.
+L Left side of the street R Right side of the street B Both sides of the street U Undetermined StateProvince The meaning of State/Province varies by country.
+Countries in the Africa, Middle East, and Latin America databases do not use a state/province or equivalent as part of an address.
+However there is no penalty if state/province is used in input address.
+StreetDataType The default search order rank of the database used to geocode the address.
+A value of "1" indicates that the database is first in the default search order, "2" indicates that the database is second in the default search order, and so on.
+The default database search order is specified in the Management Console.
+StreetName For most countries, this contains the street name.
 In Japan, this contains the block.
 Japanese addresses typically do not have street names.

-StreetPrefix The type of street when the street type appears before the base street name.
+Field Name Description StreetPrefix The type of street when the street type appears before the base street name.
 StreetSuffix The type of street when the street type appears after the base street name.
 TrailingDirectional Street directional that follows the street name.
 UnitNumberHigh The highest unit number of the range in which the unit resides.
 UnitNumberLow The lowest unit number of the range in which the unit resides.